beave/meer/doc/source/configuration.rst

 ~~~

 The ``dns`` option tells Meer to perform a DNS PTR (reverse) record lookup of the
 IP addresses involved in an alert.
-This option is useful because records the
+This option is useful because it records the
 DNS record at the time the event occurred.

 dns_cache
 ~~~~~~~~~

 When ``dns`` is enabled,  Meer will internally cache records to avoid repetitive lookups.
-For example, if a 1000 alerts come in from a single IP address,  Meer will look the DNS PTR record one time and use the cache entire the other 999 times.
-This saves on lookup time and extra stress on internal DNS server.
+For example, if 1000 alerts come in from a single IP address,  Meer will look up the DNS PTR record one time and use the cache for the other 999 times.
+This saves on lookup time and extra stress on the internal DNS server.
 If you do not want Meer to cache DNS data,  simply set this option to 0.
 The ``dns_cache`` time is in seconds.